-Push and hold the Test/Silence button on the cover until the LED flashes.
-The horn will sound 4 beeps, a pause, then 4 beeps.
-The ALARM (RED) light
+Press the Test/Silence button on the Alarm cover until alarm sounds.
+During testing, you will hear a loud alarm sequence - 4 beeps, pause 4 beeps, pause.

 The alarm sequence should last 5-6 seconds.
-If it does not alarm, make sure fresh batteries are correctly installed, and test it again.
-If the unit still does not alarm, replace it immediately
+If it does not alarm, make sure the unit is fully plugged into an unswitched outlet.
+If the unit still does not alarm, replace it immediately.